Terms & Conditions

 If the Client does not accept that an invoiced Fee is fair, reasonable and payable, then the Client must notify MPA in writing of such non-acceptance, within 21 days of receipt of the relevant invoice, failing which the Client will be deemed to have accepted that the Fee is due and payable.

 MPA may review the hourly rates of its employees periodically and will advise the Client of any increase and any changes to any Fees as soon as practicable.

 MPA will only assist with implementation of its advice if specifically instructed and agreed in writing as part of the relevant Engagement.

-If MPA becomes aware of a dispute between the parties who own or manage the Client, MPA will not provide information or services to one owner/manager without the express knowledge and permission of all owners and/or manager.
-Unless otherwise agreed by all owners/managers MPA will in the case of a company/LLP communicate to the registered office for the attention of its directors/members.
+If MPA becomes aware of a dispute between the parties who own or manage the Client, then MPA will not provide information or services to one owner/manager without the express knowledge and permission of all owners and/or managers.
+Unless otherwise agreed by all owners/managers MPA will in the case of a body corporate/LLP communicate to the registered office for the attention of its directors/members.
 In the case of a partnership, communications will be addressed to the partnership at its principal place of business.
-If conflicting advice, information or instructions are received from different directors/members/partners in the business MPA will refer the matter back to the board of directors/the members or the partners (as the case may be) and take no further action until the relevant body has agreed the action to be taken, and notified MPA in writing of any decision, which shall be binding on all parties without further notice.
+If conflicting advice, information or instructions are received from different directors/members/partners in the business MPA will refer the matter back to the board of directors, the members or the partners (as the case may be) and take no further action until the relevant body has agreed the action to be taken, and notified MPA in writing of any decision, which shall be binding on all parties without further notice.